ricbencar/wave-dispersion-equation/readme.md

 - **h** is the water depth.

+The transcendental nature of this equation prevents closed-form solutions for *k*.
+Therefore, it is nondimensionalized to:

+k₀h = kh · tanh(kh)

-This equation is solved iteratively for the dimensionless wavenumber **kh** (where k_0 = ω²/g).
-An accurate **kh** evaluation is vital for computing wave phase speed, group velocity, and understanding various nearshore processes.
-Explicit approximations can bypass the need for iteration but must be chosen carefully based on accuracy requirements.
+This equation is solved iteratively for the dimensionless wavenumber *kh* (k₀ = ω²/g).
+An accurate *kh* evaluation is vital for computing wave phase speed, group velocity, and understanding various nearshore processes.
+Explicit approximations bypass the need for iteration but must be chosen carefully based on accuracy requirements.
 ![wave-disp-equation2](https://github.com/user-attachments/assets/5dcadd0b-223b-461a-ab0f-b99fc3f55982)
 ## Module Contents